Exciting and fascinating psychological thriller

 Det Sergeant McCoy and the criminal psychologist, Patricia Holmes, are great characters in themselves, and add an extra dimension to this already exciting and dramatic book.

 I did actually consider stopping reading this book because the murderer’s memoir is rather dark, but the psychological side of it fascinated me.
 I’m glad I kept going because the insights into the murderer’s thought processes were very thought provoking and interesting.

 4 out of 5*s from me, purely because I found the first part of the murderer’s memoirs a little too dark and realistic for me.
 The psychology, the police hunt, the characters and the story definitely merited 5*.

-This is the second book by Stephen B King I have read; I read the 2nd book (Glimpse, the Beautiful Deaths) in this series first!
+This is the first book in the Deadly Glimpses Series by Stephen B King; I read the 2nd book in the series (Glimpse, the Beautiful Deaths) first!
 Both books are stand-alone reads.
 What a great author this is for anyone interested in what makes murderers tick.

 See also: by Stephen B King (these books can be read as a series, or as stand alone books)